 - Bollenhut – A traditional had with pompoms on top used by the ladies of the Black Forest, specifically in Gutach, Wolfach-Kirnbach, and Hornberg-Reichenbach.
 Single women use Bollenhut with red pompoms, and married women use Bollenhut with black pompoms.

-- The Black Forest’s traditional wooden houses – The kind of house in the Black Forest characterized externally by a long hipped or half-hipped roof that descends to the height of the ground floor.
-You can see a lot of these in the Black Forest Open Air Museum
+- The Black Forest’s traditional wooden houses – are the kind of houses in the Black Forest that are characterized externally by a long-hipped or half-hipped roof that descends to the height of the ground floor.
+You can see many of these in the Black Forest Open Air Museum.

-- Night Watchman (Nachtwacht) – In Wolfach, you can meet Night Watchman that can tour your around town.
-A Nachtwacht is a character in German culture that carries a candle, axe-like blade weapon, massive bull’s horn, and dressed in traditional clothings.
+- Night Watchman (Nachtwacht) – In Wolfach, you can meet Night Watchman to tour you around town.
+A Nachtwacht character in German culture carries a candle, an ax-like blade weapon, and a massive bull’s horn and is dressed in traditional clothes.

 Visiting The Black Forest

-Do you want to visit the Black Forest already?
+Do you want to see the Black Forest already?

 The following sections should help you plan your journey in the Black Forest.
-I lay down the best towns to visit within the Black Forest, as well as the unique things you can do around.
+Here, you will find the best towns to visit within the Black Forest and the unique things to do.

 There is also information on how to move around the Black Forest, safety, and other things to help you have a successful trip.